 Whenever you upload a video to YouTube, schedule your video at least an hour in advance.
 This should allow enough time for the high-quality version of your video to process entirely and for early viewers to get the full quality and stop some complaints about poor video quality.

-If you have a popular channel, you can experience this where people will watch your video within the first couple of minutes after uploading.
+If you have a popular channel, you can experience this where people will watch your video within the first couple minutes after uploading.

 You can use TubeBuddy for this, the free extension will let you know the majority of your audience is active, and then you can schedule the video in advance so it is published at the best time possible so they can help push its performance initially.

 (You can also find when your viewers are most active in your analytics if you don’t want to try TubeBuddy)

 P.s.
 Another tip for reducing the processing time if you want to publish your videos immediately is to spend the video processing time optimizing your video title, tags, descriptions, and thumbnail.

-Do not delete the first upload as it may just be processing slowly.
+Please do not delete the first upload, as it may be processing slowly.
 Once one of the uploads has finished uploading and processing, you can delete the other one.